-Describe the data reviewed from the 2016-17 school year (which must include primary exceptionality and race or ethnicity of students restrained and type of restraint used).
+Describe the data reviewed from the 2017-18 school year (which must include primary exceptionality and race or ethnicity of students restrained and type of restraint used).

-Of the 177 total incidents of restraint during the 2016-2017 school year, 79 incidents occurred with students with Autism Spectrum Disorder (one of incident reports was miscoded as "Deaf or Hard-of-Hearing" and should have been coded as Autism Spectrum Disorder), 85 with students with Emotional Behavior Disabilities, 1 with students with Intellectual Disabilities, 2 with a student with Developmental Delays,8 with Other Health Impairments, and 2 with a student with a Specific Learning Disability.
-Of these 177 total incidents of restraint, 102 occurred with students who were White, with 39 who were African-American/Black, 31 who were Two or More Races, and 2 who were Native Hawaiian/Other Pacific Islander, and 3 who were Asian.
-Of these 177 total incidents, 29 incidents were with students who were Hispanic.
-Of these 177 total incidents of restraint, 17 incidents involved Immobilization While in Transport, 36 involved Standing restraints, 122 involved Seated restraints, 2 involved Mechanical.
-School district policy does not permit mechanical restraints.
-Of the two incidents that involved mechanical restraints, one occurred with a student served in a residential setting and the other involved a student served within one of the schools in the School District of Clay County.
+Of the 118 total incidents of restraint during the 2017-2018 school year, 27 incidents occurred with students with Autism Spectrum Disorder, 76 with students with Emotional Behavior Disabilities, 12 students with Intellectual Disabilities, 1 with Other Health Impairment, 1 with Traumatic Brain Injury, and 1 with a Speech Impairment.
+Of these 118 total incidents of restraint, 87 occurred with students who were White, 12 who were African-American/Black, and 19 who were Two or More Races.
+Of these 118 total incidents, 11 incidents, who were with students who were Hispanic.
+When examining the types of restraint for the total 118 incidents, 11 incidents involved Immobilization While in Transport, 19 involved Standing restraints, 87 involved Seated restraints, and 1 involved a supine restraint.